farrasnazhif/SEA-Catering/README.md

 # Seeding Data to Database

-- Here is how you can seed your data through code, it's useful when you want to create **admin user** and initial data.
+- Here is how you can seed your data through code, it's useful when you want to create **admin user** and initialize data.

 1. Make a file named `sample-data.ts` and `seed.ts` inside db folder.